Craig School of Business

 AACSB International (AACSB), a global nonprofit association, connects educators, students, and business to achieve a common goal: to create the next generation of great leaders.

-Synonymous with the highest standards of excellence since 1916, AACSB provides quality assurance, business education intelligence, and learning and development services to over 1,700 member organizations and more than 900 accredited business schools worldwide.
+Synonymous with the highest standards of excellence since 1916, AACSB provides quality assurance, business education intelligence, and learning and development services to over 1,700 member organizations and more than 900 accredited business schools worldwide, a distinction that is made to fewer than 5% of all business schools worldwide.

 When educational, professional, and business organizations become members of the AACSB Business Education Alliance, they are part of a movement united to improve the quality of business education around the world.
 AACSB connects, shares, and inspires innovation and quality throughout the member network, as well as the business community.
 The collective strength of the organization is founded on diverse perspectives, a global mindset, and a commitment to making a difference.